HIV Overview

 Before enrolling in a clinical trial, potential volunteers learn about the study in a process called informed consent.
 The process includes an explanation of the possible risks and benefits of participating in the study.

+The FDA believes that obtaining a research participant's written informed consent is only part of the process.
 Once enrolled in a study, people continue to receive information about the study through the informed consent process.

 If a person decides to participate in an HIV and AIDS clinical trial, will their personal information be shared?

-The privacy of study volunteers is important to everyone involved in an HIV and AIDS clinical trial.
+The privacy of study volunteers is very important to everyone involved in an HIV and AIDS clinical trial.
 The informed consent process includes an explanation of how a study volunteer’s personal information is protected.

 How can one find an HIV and AIDS clinical trial looking for volunteer participants?

-• Call a Clinical Info health information specialist at 1-800-448-0440 or email ContactUs@HIVinfo.NIH.gov.
+• Call a Clinicalinfo health information specialist at 1-800-448-0440 or email HIVinfo@NIH.gov

 • Join ResearchMatch, which is a free, secure online tool that makes it easier for the public to become involved in clinical trials.